 if you want to start mending but don't know where to start, i've put together quick guides on three types of mending that are easy to learn and super versatile. these will take you pretty damn far, but they're just a start to what is possible with mending.

 patches are one of the most versatile ways to mend damage.
 Any hole can be patched.
-Patches can be applied either on the side people see, called overpatching, or on the underside, called underpatching. all you need to patch is a piece of scrap fabric bigger than your tear by at least an inch, straight pins, a needle and thread, and scissors.
+Patches can be applied either on the side people see, called overpatching, or on the underside, called underpatching. all you need to patch is a piece of scrap fabric, a needle and thread, and scissors. optional materials are straight pins, measuring tape, needle threader, and an iron

 If you're sewing a button back on that you still have, this step is simple.
 But if you've lost the button, there are a couple of things you gotta consider before picking a new one, mainly the size. too big and it wont fit through the button hole, but too small and it'll slip out of place way too easily.
 If there are other buttons on the garment you're working on compare the button size to other buttons to get one right, but if you can't do that try to slip the button through the buttonhole before sewing it on.
 It should be just a little difficult to get it through.

 make sure your needle can pass easily through the holes of the button you've chosen. if you can, look for thread that's labled as being for buttons, as it's thicker and stronger than regular thread. buttons take a lot of stress, so using button thread will help your button stay on for longer.
-If you can't get button thread don't worry, just make more
+If you can't get button thread don't worry, just do more stitches to make sure that the button is on very securly.
+Make a knot with the same method shown in the patching instructions.